replicatedhq/replicated-docs/docs/enterprise/updating-apps.md

 1. Under Automatically deploy new versions:
    * **For applications that use semantic versioning**: Select an option in the dropdown to specify the versions that the admin console automatically deploys.
-For example, to automatically deploy only new major versions, select **Automatically deploy new major versions**.
+For example, to automatically deploy only new patch and minor versions, select **Automatically deploy new patch and minor versions**.
    * **For applications that do not use semantic versioning**: Optionally select **Enable automatic deployment**.
    When this checkbox is enabled, the admin console automatically deploys each new version of the application that it downloads.